 Guandu

 After sampling the nice but overrated Longshan Temple in the centre of Taipei, we were on the hunt for something a little more spectacular.
 Brendan spotted somewhere called Guandu that might sate our temple appetite so we set about finding it.
 As per usual, we arrived at a place and I required food (temple appetite comes second to food appetite every time).
 We stumbled into a very nondescript Vietnamese restaurant and had one of the freshest, cheapest and tastiest meals of Taiwan never mind Taipei.
-There’s really no need to plan food in Taiwan, walk into any old place and you’ll get a nice meal.
-The main difficulty with Taiwan (especially outside of Taipei) is that people don’t speak English and there aren’t menus.
-Firstly, you get given a paper order form in Mandarin, then you write the quantity next to the unfathomably complicated Chinese characters (you will not pick up anything more than a word or two).
+There was really no need to plan food in Taiwan, we’d walk into any old place and get a nice meal.
+The main difficulty with Taiwan (especially outside of Taipei) was that people didn’t speak any English and there weren’t menus.
+Firstly, you’d get given a paper order form in Mandarin, then you’d write the quantity next to the unfathomably complicated Chinese characters.
 Once you’ve set about blindly guessing your own food order, you’re on your way to being a master at our favourite game, menu roulette.
-Maybe you’ll get a noodle bolognese and an egg prawn sandwich for breakfast like I did once.
+Maybe you’ll get a noodle bolognese and an egg prawn sandwich for breakfast (speaking from experience).
 Of course, this was all before I became a regular at our favourite breakfast place, ordering my heavenly rolled egg omelettes with a side of hash browns with ease.
 By the end of our second week in Taipei I knew sections of the menu like the back of my hand, if the back of my hand was covered in tonnes of little lines, squiggles and boxes.

 National Palace Museum